snoop088/ng2-mselect-tags/README.md

 # ng2-mselect-tags
 Angular 2+ MultiSelect which adds tags into a container.
 Click a tag to remove from the selected.
-The component is a custom value accessor and supports both template driven and reactive forms.
+The component implements a control value accessor and supports both template driven and reactive forms.
 AOT compatible.

-This control will allow you to access any json source or list and use a '.' delimitted accessor (aa.bb.cc) to select which items to list in the control
+This control will allow you to access any json source or list and use a '.' delimitted accessor (aa.bb.cc) to select which items to list in the container using autocomplete.
+When you a click on an item in the list the control would list its object as a value.
+Just like a normal select form input with a multiselect option.

 **Options**
 ### Inputs that ng2-multi-select-tags takes